Purpose of Klamath County Forestland Classification Review Process

 Summary of the Klamath County Forestland Classification Process

 The Klamath County Forestland Classification Committee held community meetings in several Klamath County locations and held a public hearing in Klamath Falls during January 2013, where draft mapping products were available to review the proposed classification changes, and public input was accepted.
 Subsequently, the changes in classification were adopted on February 1, 2013, with affected landowners being notified by March 1, 2013.
-The revised forestland classifications were implemented effective July 1, 2013.
+Due to additional public comment a revision of the 2013 classification was conducted and adopted January 16th 2014, with affected landowners being notified by March 1, 2014.
+The revised forestland classification will be implemented effective July 1, 2014.

 The Klamath County Forestland Classification Committee members, defined in statute (Oregon Revised Statute Chapter 526), consisted of three members appointed by the Klamath County Commission, one member appointed by the Director of Oregon State University (OSU), one member appointed by the Oregon Office of the State Fire Marshal, and one member appointed by ODF.
 The committee, which convened and began their work in October 2010, was composed of the following members: